liciascl/supercomp/material/aulas/03-cpp/03-cpp.md

 ### Entrega da Atividade 4.2
-A entrega sera pelo Classroom até sexta (21/02), as 23h59.
+A entrega sera pelo Classroom até segunda (24/02), as 23h59.